Have you ever wanted to know how to make perfume?

 What essential oils can be used as perfume?
 And what essential oil scents go well together?
 Perfume making really is an art and a science.
 But, when you are making it for yourself it’s quite simple to choose essential oils.

 - Top Notes: The top notes are what we smell first and are the most volatile, meaning they fade quickly.
 Have you ever noticed when you diffuse certain essential oils…the scent lingers for about an hour and then it’s gone.
 That is probably a top note.
 Most citrus and florals are top notes.

-- Middle Notes: Middle notes last longer than top note and add unique layer to the scent.
+- Middle Notes: Middle notes last longer than a top note and add a unique layer to the scent.
 Chamomile is one of my favorite middle notes as it a light floral scent.

 - Base Notes: These notes attract our noses the longest.
 They are considered grounding and often come from trees.
 Have you ever applied frankincense or vetiver and noticed that the scent really sticks with you?
 I’ve especially noticed frankincense in my yoga mat spray, it lasts throughout the whole session.
 These are both examples of base notes.